 At the Edge of Knowledge: The Future of Professional Psychology

-Welcome to The Edge of Knowledge: The Future of Professional Psychology.
+Welcome to At the Edge of Knowledge: The Future of Professional Psychology.
 This is a “living” digital journal that is concerned with the edge of knowledge in professional psychology.
-Sponsored by The Professional School of Psychology (PSP), and augmented by the research and scholarship being generated from PSP’s Research and Development center (appropriately called “The Edge of Knowledge”) this journal is distinctive in many ways and we think you will find it to be particularly informative, provocative and useful.
+Sponsored by The Professional School of Psychology (PSP) and augmented by the research and scholarship being generated from PSP’s Research and Development center (appropriately called “The Edge of Knowledge”) this journal is distinctive in many ways.
+We think you will find it to be particularly informative, provocative and useful.

 Issue One: Professional Psychology and the COVID-19 Crisis